ShHsLin/scanpy/README.md

 running DPT for the data of [Paul *et al.* (2015)](#paul15) as in example `paul15` above.
 We copy the entry `paul15` from the dicionary `examples` in [scanpy/preprocess.py](scanpy/preprocess.py) and paste it into the dictionary `examples` in [tools/preprocess.py](tools/preprocess.py).
-We then rewrite the key of the new entry to `"paul15_nolog"`.
-We do the same with the function `paul15`, and rewrite it without the log transform and the new name `paul15_nolog`.
+We then rename the key of the new entry to `"paul15_nolog"`.
+We do the same with the function `paul15`, where we remove the log transform and rename it to `paul15_nolog`.

-Running the new example, we now identify segment 3 with the branch of granulocyte/macrophage progenitors (GMP) and segment 2 with the branch of megakaryocyte/erythrocyte progenitors (MEP).
+Running `paul15_nolog`, we observe a considerably changed representation.
+Here, we identify segment 3 with the branch of granulocyte/macrophage progenitors (GMP) and segment 2 with the branch of megakaryocyte/erythrocyte progenitors (MEP).
 ```shell
 $ python tools/dpt.py paul15_nolog
 ```